 We believe that homelessness is a problem that can be solved.
 With up to 300,000 people across Canada without a safe place to call home and an annual price tag that exceeds $2 billion, governments can no longer afford not to invest in a lasting solution to this country's housing crisis.
 Our housing campaign combines legal action with political advocacy and public engagement.
 The overarching goal of Pivot's housing campaign is to establish a constitutional right to housing in Canada.
 Locally, we work to protect the rights of homeless people and low-income tenants.

-Under the current laws, sex workers are subject to severe forms of violence and discrimination.
-Pivot’s commitment to the decriminalization of adult sex work is informed by more than a decade of work with sex workers from the Downtown Eastside, across Canada and around the world.
-Decriminalization is a necessary step to protecting the safety and rights of sex workers by ensuring that they have full access to legal protections and control over the conditions of their work.
-In addition to law reform, Pivot is also committed to challenging oppressive social conditions that lead some women and men to get involved in sex work.
+When adult sex work is criminalized, sex workers experience decreased control over the conditions of their work and they are subject to increased violence and discrimination.
+Pivot’s commitment to the decriminalization of adult sex work is informed by our work with sex workers from the Downtown Eastside, across Canada and around the world.
+Decriminalization is a necessary step to protecting the safety and rights of sex workers by ensuring that they have full access to health, safety and human rights.
+In addition to law reform, Pivot is also committed to challenging oppressive social conditions that constrain women's economic options.
 These social conditions include poverty, homelessness, addiction and colonization.
-We believe that every sex worker - whether she or he wishes to remain in sex work or move into a different type of work - should be fully supported to do so.
 All sex workers deserve to have their choices respected and be able to work safely, without fear of violence, discrimination and social stigma.